ETHZ-RobotX/SuperMegaBot/docs/test.md

 This is a test paragraph of class smb-info
 {: .smb-info }

+This is a test paragraph of class smb-mention
+{: .smb-mention }

 This is another test paragraph using existing style elements {: .d-inline-block .bg-red-000}